Drought improvement may be temporary

 Friday will be dry with a mix of sun and clouds.
 While a stray shower is possible, rain is improbable.
 Temperatures will warm from upper 60s and lower 70s in the morning to near 90 degrees in the afternoon.

 Weather looks perfect for the Cullman Oktoberfest.
-Weather looks perfect, too, for high school football on our Friday night.
+Weather looks perfect, too, for high school football on Friday night.
 Temperatures will still be in the 80s around kickoff, then we will cool into the 70s by halftime.

 Your weekend getaway forecast includes showers and a few rumbles of thunder around the Great Smoky Mountains.
 More showers are in the forecast for the beaches along the Alabama Coast.